input-output-hk/project-icarus/README.md

 ## Getting started

-This project is structured in two sides: the backend and the chrome extension
+This project is structured in trhee sides: the backend, the importer and the chrome extension

 ### Backend development

 To build the backend, install [Docker](https://www.docker.com/get-started) and docker-compose.

 Once this is done, run `docker-compose up` to build and start the backend locally.

+### Importer development

+Please refer to the follwing [README](https://github.com/atixlabs/project-icarus-importer/blob/icarus-master/blockchain-importer/README.md)

 ### Chrome extension development